teach-afp/www/input/lecture8.md

                                                           Right a -> return (Right a)
                                                           Left  e -> except (h e) ```

-* We leave as an exercise to define the run function
+* We leave it as an exercise to define the run function

   ```haskell
   runErr :: MyExceptT e m a -> m (Either e a) ```